Skip to main content

 How Is It Diagnosed?

 Your physical therapist will perform a thorough evaluation.
-He or she will:
+They will:

 • Ask specific questions about your past and present health and use of medication.

 Imaging tests such as x-rays, CT scans, and MRI are often not helpful for diagnosing the cause of chronic pain.
-However, if your physical therapist suspects that your pain might be caused by any serious underlying condition, he or she will refer you to your physician for evaluation.
+However, if your physical therapist suspects that your pain might be caused by any serious underlying condition, they will refer you to your physician for evaluation.

 Your physical therapist will work with your physician to provide the best diagnosis and treatment for your chronic pain.